Maelstromeous/k8s-cluster/README.md

 ## Node setup

 Run the first time setup command, then go back to the cluster UI and run the command it gives you for Registering new nodes.
-If you lose your place, you can get back to the registration menu by clicking on the 3 lines, Cluster Management, click on your cluster, then Registration.
+This takes a solid 10 minutes or so - grab a cup of :tea: and relax and ignore the red errors for a while!

 # Connecting to the cluster